-The Albemarle-Pamlico National Estuary Partnership (APNEP), established in 1987 under the Clean Water Act (CWA) amendments, is one of 28 National Estuary Programs (NEPs) overseen by the U.S. Environmental Protection Agency (EPA).
-APNEP's mission is to understand, protect, and restore the significant resources of the Albemarle-Pamlico region.
-The Partnership, hosted by the North Carolina Department of Environmental Quality (NC-DEQ) under an agreement with EPA, also works in collaboration with the Commonwealth of Virginia.
+The Albemarle-Pamlico National Estuary Partnership (APNEP) is a component of the U.S. Environmental Protection Agency's (EPA) National Estuary Program.
+It was one of the first programs established under amendments to the Clean Water Act in 1987.
+APNEP's mission is to identify, protect, and restore the significant resources of the Albemarle-Pamlico estuarine system.
+The Partnership is a cooperative effort currently hosted by the North Carolina Department of Environmental Quality (NC-DEQ) under a cooperative agreement with the EPA, guided by Regions III and IV.
+APNEP works closely with the Commonwealth of Virginia through a 2020 Memorandum of Understanding (MOU) to foster interstate collaboration within the shared waterways of the Albemarle-Pamlico region.

-APNEP's initial Comprehensive Conservation and Management Plan (CCMP) was approved in 1994 by the North Carolina Governor and the EPA.
-The third CCMP, approved in January 2025, builds upon the stakeholder-driven, ecosystem-based approach established in the second (2012) CCMP.
-The APNEP Office receives guidance from a Management Conference, as authorized by North Carolina Governor's Executive Order #250 (2022).
+APNEP's initial Comprehensive Conservation and Management Plan (CCMP) was ratified by the Governor of North Carolina and approved by the EPA in November 1994.
+A revised CCMP was created in 2012 through a stakeholder-driven process with an ecosystem-based management approach.
+An updated CCMP is currently being developed by the Management Conference and is expected to be completed in 2024.
+The Partnership Office is advised by a Management Conference as currently authorized under North Carolina Governor's Executive Order #250 (2022).